Wall20k/youth-mental-health-wa/README.md

 © 2026 Waleed Adawi.
 All rights reserved.

 This project and its contents are shared for portfolio and educational purposes.
 Developed during a Spring 2026 internship with Washington State Community Connectors (WSCC).
-Data sourced from U.S. Census Bureau (ACS), HRSA, USDA, NSCH, YRBSS, BRFSS, and NCANDS — all publicly available federal datasets.
+Data sourced from U.S. Census Bureau (ACS), HRSA, USDA, NSCH, YRBSS, BRFSS, NCANDS, and CDC PLACES — all publicly available federal datasets.
 See [`data/sources.md`](data/sources.md) for full citations.

 Licensed under the [MIT License](LICENSE).